Canal consultation

 Canal Childhood

-by Torfaen Corvine, over 1 year ago
+by Torfaen Corvine, about 2 years ago

 My family moved to the Penyparc prefabs at Five Locks in Pontnewydd in 1955 when I was four years old.
 Thus, when I was a little older, the canal was an adventure playground for myself and the local kids (the other favourite places were “the Old Col”, the former tips and colliery remains at Springvale) and all over the mountain).